Income protection insurance

 Does income protection insurance pay out if I die?

-No. If you die, your income protection insurance will no longer be valid.
-If you have dependents who rely on your income, you may also want to consider taking out life insurance.
+No, your income protection insurance will no longer be valid if you die.
+If you have dependants who rely on your income, you may also want to consider taking out life insurance.
 This will give your family financial protection if you die while the policy is running.

 What do I need to get a quote?

-Once you’ve chosen the type of income protection cover you want, we’ll ask you a few questions about:
+Once you’ve chosen the type of income protection cover you want, you’ll need to give us the following information:

 - The amount of cover you want, based on your monthly income.